To view more about each finding, click on any of the timeline discoveries below.

 1. GROWTH FACTORS

 Fibroblast, otherwise known as skin cells, are one of the first cells to respond to wound healing by secreting communication signals termed growth factors (GFs) to signal cellular proliferation and repair.
-As we age, the body produces less fibroblast cells and less growth factors which inhibits the body’s ability to defend itself against UV radiation and harmful environmental factors.
-Exposure to extreme environments of high temperatures, stress, poor nutrition, lack of sleep and causes free-radical damage and increased oxidative stress in cells.
+As we age, the body produces a lower amount of fibroblast cells and growth factors which inhibits the body’s ability to defend itself against UV radiation and harmful environmental factors.
+Exposure to extreme environments, stress, poor nutrition, lack of sleep and causes free-radical damage and increased oxidative stress on a cellular level.

 2. KLOTHO GENE

 The Klotho gene is expressed in many tissues and cell types, and its over-expression in mammals extends lifespan due to its ability to mimic the caloric restriction pathway of cells.
-The caloric restriction pathway moderately inhibits IGF-1 (insulin) signaling, which increases antioxidants and DNA repair while decreasing free radical damage and oxidative stress in cells.
 Further, the Klotho protein activates the FOXO forkhead transcription factors that are negatively regulated by insulin/IGF-1 signaling, which then facilitates oxidative stress resistance and directly protects cells from UVA and UVB radiation.
 In all, because of Klotho's ability to inhibit IGF-1 signaling and increase FOX01, cells develop increased resistance to oxidative stress as well as longevity and anti-ageing characteristics.
 Klotho expression declines by 60% in aging skin cells.
 View official Study

-Klotho Skin products utilize second generation growth factors to stimulate Klotho gene expression and assist the skin with developing more collagen, decreasing the breakdown of existing collagen, and TEWL (transepidermal water loss).
+Klotho Skin products stimulate Klotho gene expression and assist the skin in developing more collagen, decreasing the breakdown of existing collagen, and decreasing TEWL (transepidermal water loss).
 Further, we are able to initiate an anti-inflammatory process and the reversal of oxidative stress to skin cells, creating the appearance of younger and healthier skin.